Political Science Courses

 POLS 273.
-International Relations of Latin America and the Caribbean (1).
+Foreign Policy: Latin America and the Caribbean (1).
 A comparative study of the foreign policies of the countries of Latin America and the Caribbean, with a strong focus on inter-American relations, including a simulation of a summit of the Organization of American States.
 Reviews the main theories that explore the role of Latin America and the Caribbean in international relations, such as modernization, dependency, and corporatism, among others, and regional integration.
 This course fulfills a requirement for the Latin American and Caribbean studies minor.
 Offered even years, spring semester.
 Prerequisite: Political Science 160 or 272, or consent of instructor.

 POLS 275.
 United States Foreign Policy (1).
 The formulation, conduct, and content of post-World War II U.S. foreign policy, with an emphasis on the post-Vietnam war era.
 (Also listed as History 275).
 Prerequisite: Political Science 110 or 160 or consent of instructor.